India’s Herbal Beverage Boom: Advanced Ayurvedic Drink Formulation for Gen Z Wellness

 Gen Z doesn’t like strong “earthy” or “medicine-like” tastes.
 Here’s how brands are making Ayurvedic drinks tastier and fun:

-- Natural Flavors: Mixing stevia and mango helps hide ashwagandha’s bitter taste.
+• Natural Flavors: Mixing stevia and mango helps hide ashwagandha’s bitter taste.
 Cold-brewed tulsi tastes like floral iced tea.

-- Fun Add-ins: Adding chia seeds, basil pearls, or turmeric jelly makes drinks look cool and gives them a fun texture, like bubble tea.
+• Fun Add-ins: Adding chia seeds, basil pearls, or turmeric jelly makes drinks look cool and gives them a fun texture, like bubble tea.

-- Sparkling Herbal Drinks: Fizzy drinks made with giloy and lemongrass are becoming popular on Instagram.
+• Sparkling Herbal Drinks: Fizzy drinks made with giloy and lemongrass are becoming popular on Instagram.

-High-Impact Ayurvedic Drink Categories Emerging in India
+High-Impact Ayurvedic Drink Formulation Categories Emerging In India

 The following five Ayurvedic beverage categories show massive potential: